following history report of the NYC Transit Police Department was

 Police Officers.
 After observing the Transit Police Officers

-an ancillary force and that all the work, patrol and otherwise,
+not an ancillary force and that all the work, patrol and otherwise,

 was done by the Transit Police Officers.
 Chief Garelik was

-also successful in instilling a new sense of pride and professionalism among
+also successful in instilling a new sense of pride and

-On December 29, 1977, during the fiscal crisis, a new medical
+December 29, 1977, during the fiscal crisis, a new medical unit came

-Emergency Medical Rescue Unit.
+Rescue Unit.
 Under the direction of Deputy Inspector

 Valentine, ten (10) highly motivated police officers volunteered

 to become the best of the best in the Transit Police.
 They

 midtown Manhattan and downtown Brooklyn.
 Their duties also